 The first of three new categories in 2024, best pop dance recording, was given out shortly afterward and went to Kylie Minogue for “Padam Padam” – her first win in 18 years.

-About 80 Grammys will be handed out pre-broadcast, which included Regional Mexican star Peso Pluma winning his first Grammy for his first and only nomination, for best mÃºsica Mexicana album for his “Genesis.”
+About 80 Grammys were handed out pre-broadcast.
+Regional Mexican star Peso Pluma won his first Grammy for his first and only nomination, for best mÃºsica Mexicana album for his “Genesis.”